OSGConnect/connectbook/FsurfRemote/Validation.md

 ## Overview

-This document outlines the validation of the Freesurfer worksflows on OSG.
-All validation has been done using Freesurfer 5.3.
+This document outlines the validation of the FreeSurfer worksflows on OSG.
+All validation has been done using FreeSurfer 5.3.

 ## Testing on Scientific Linux 6 Distributions
 This testing also applies to systems using Centos 6 and RHEL 6.